 Bees, like humans, have a very complex social structure, and beekeepers should understand this structure if they are to be successful.
 Honey bees are vegetarian and get their proteins from the pollen they eat.
 Honey bees also get carbohydrates from the honey that is made from nectar.
 As social insects, the honey bees work together in harmony for their colony to survive.
 The honey bees are divided into three different types which are the: the queen, the drone and the worker bee.

 The queen bee

-The queen is a female bee that is fertile, and who’s main purpose is to mate with the drone bees (males), in order to reproduce and to bring about new bees.
-In the unfortunate event that a queen bee dies, the worker bees will select a number of young worker larvae and them feed a special kind of diet referred to as the royal jelly.
+The queen is a female bee that is fertile, and whose main purpose is to mate with the drone bees (males), in order to reproduce and to bring about new bees.
+In the unfortunate event that a queen bee dies, the worker bees will select a number of young worker larvae and feed them a special kind of diet referred to as the royal jelly.
 The worker larvae that have been fed the royal jelly will then develop into a young queen.
 There is only one queen bee in a colony.

 The drone bee

 Drones are the male bees that mate with the queen bees.
 In a colony there can be several drones at a time.